reef-chain/docs/content/docs/users/extension.md

 If you are a developer, check out the [integration guide](https://github.com/reef-defi/browser-extension#readme).

-## Manually Install on Chrome / Brave Browser
+## Manually Install on Chrome / Brave / Opera / Arc Browser
 1. Go to the source file by [clicking here](https://github.com/reef-defi/browser-extension/blob/master/source.zip)

 2. Click on the download icon at top right